OriolFilter/downloader_using_docker/README.md

 [comment]: <> (- [ ] Change its name to find_in_files.py or something like that, and update manager.py to use the library created.)
 - [ ] Add error handling for packages not installed
+- [ ] Add an Exceptions.py

 #### manager.py

+- [x] By default uses megadl and no longer uses a python script
+- [x] Upload conainer to dockerhub

+- [x] Errors capture the sh command error so it mantains its information

-- [ ] Allow passing command arguments to modify its behaviour
+[comment]: <> (- [ ] Allow passing command arguments to modify its behaviour)

 #### To Do